-The Regional Freight Network map, shown in Figure 3-33 applies the regional freight network concept on the ground to identify the transportation networks and facilities that serve the region and the state's freight mobility needs.
-Click on RTP Regional Network Maps for online zoomable version of map.
-[LINK TO BE ADDED]
+The Regional Freight Network map, shown in Figure 3-32 applies the regional freight network concept on the ground to identify the transportation networks and facilities that serve the region and the state's freight mobility needs.

 The regional freight network has a functional hierarchy like that of the regional motor vehicle network.
 To show the continuity of the freight system in both Oregon and Washington state, the map shows the freight routes in Clark County, north of the Columbia River and rural freight routes designated by Clackamas and Washington counties that connect to the regional freight network designated within the metropolitan planning area boundary.
 The Regional Freight Network map also includes six inset maps (brown dotted line boxes) that focus on the key intermodal facilities (marine terminals, rail yards and pipeline facilities) and rail lines to highlight the importance of the rail network and have better visibility for the rail lines.